lbaile21/LastAliveTerminal/README.md

 - Steps to reproduce, including the page or component involved.
 - The assistive technology and browser/OS versions used, if applicable.
 - The expected versus actual behavior.
+- Any relevant user preferences (reduced motion, forced colors, custom text spacing, or zoom level) active at the time.

 Issues tagged `a11y` are treated with the same priority as functional bugs.